o1lo01ol1o/mcp-haskell/README.md

 #### Using mcp-ghcid in downstream projects

+- See the [Obelisk-focused integration guide](docs/mcp-ghcid.md) for a full example of wiring `mcp-ghcid` into an existing project that reuses its own toolchain.

 - **Expose a package**: add `mcp-hls` as a flake input and call `lib.mkMcpGhcid` with the `ghcid` derivation your project already uses.
 This keeps ghcid and your build on the identical GHC toolchain while always building the server with the nixpkgs pin from `mcp-hls`.

   ```nix